Multi-FEAT: Multi-Feature Edge Alignment for Targetless Camera-LiDAR Calibration: Point Cloud Processing

-Suppose $\bm \phi \in \mathbb{R}^{N_x \times N_y}$ denote the desired dense panoramic image, where $N_x$ and $N_y$ indicate the dimensions of the image along the $x$ and $y$ dimensions respectively, $\mathbf{u}_L$ represents the 2D sparse panoramic image obtained from 3D point cloud, and $\mathbf{H}$ the known binary masking matrix, which is created based on the locations on the panorama with LiDAR projection.
+The LiDAR information is sparse and cluttered.
+Projecting all the 3D points on the cylindrical plane only solves the latter problem, by encoding them as images.
+Construction of dense maps solves the sparsity problem so that the LiDAR information can be analyzed as ordinary images.
+Such recovery can be formulated as image or signal upsampling.
+In Fig \ref{fig:dense_maps}, we give examples of the dense maps of four feature channels.
+The sparse depth map, reflectivity map, foreground map and ground plane map are denoted as $\mathbf{u}_d$, $\mathbf{u}_r$, $\mathbf{u}_o$ and $\mathbf{u}_p$, respectively.
+Suppose $\bm \phi \in \mathbb{R}^{N_x \times N_y}$ is the desired dense panoramic image, where $N_x$ and $N_y$ indicate the dimensions of the map along the $x$ and $y$ dimensions, $\mathbf{u}_L$ represents the 2D sparse panoramic image obtained from the 3D point cloud, and $\mathbf{H}$ the known binary masking matrix, which is created based on the locations on the panorama with LiDAR projection.
 We then have

 where $\odot$ is the element-wise matrix multiplication.
 We formulate the data fidelity within an $\ell_2$ norm that constrains the feature values in the given positions by the masking matrix.
-The rest terms accumulate the total gradient in both $x$ and $y$ direction of the desired map, as shown in (\ref{eq:dense_map_completion}).
-By minimizing the unnecessary and rapid gradient changes due to noise or sparse information, we obtain smooth changes in the whole image, while the sharp edges are kept sharp since the $\ell_1$ norms promote sparsity on the solution.

-The whole problem is formulated as a variant of the ROF (Rudin-Osher-Fatemi) image restoration model \cite{TV}.
-The dense panoramic map can be recovered by minimizing the data fidelity loss and total variation norms.
-The whole problem can be optimized with FISTA or Split-Bregman algorithms in very few iterations \cite{FISTA} \cite{split}.
-We apply an open-source toolbox from \cite{EPFL} to solve these optimization problems.
+The second term accumulates the total gradient in both $x$ and $y$ directions of the desired map.
+By minimizing the redundant gradient changes due to noise or sparse information, we obtain smoothness in the whole image, while the sharp edges are kept since the $\ell_1$ norms promote sparsity.
+The complete problem is formulated as a variant of the ROF (Rudin-Osher-Fatemi) image restoration model \cite{TV}.
+The dense panoramic map can be recovered by minimizing the data fidelity loss and total variation norms, which can be solved in very few iterations \cite{FISTA} \cite{split} \cite{EPFL}.